remirror/remirror/readme.md

 yarn add @remirror/core @remirror/react @remirror/core-extensions
 ```

-The following is an example editor which renders a floating menu and enables the extensions `Bold`, `Italic` and `Underline`.
+The following is an example editor which renders a floating menu and enables the extensions `BoldExtension`, `ItalicExtension` and `UnderlineExtension`.

 ```ts
 import React, { FC, FunctionComponent, MouseEventHandler, useState } from 'react';